MohammedHamza0631/Snake-Game/README.md

 # Snake-Game

-This is a repositiory for a basic 2-D Snake game built using Pygame library provided in Python
+This is a repositiory for a basic 2-D Snake game built using Pygame library provided in Python.

 # Demo